-This article presents a new approach based on the reusability for the development of complex models described by abstract terms.
-This method is based on two operations.
-The operation of extension transforms a reference model in a more complex model by adding or \emph{embedding} sub-trees, and the combination assembles several extensions to produce one that has all the characteristics of those used for its generation.
-At this stage, the process is purely operative and does not include any aspect of model semantics.
-The concepts of combination of two extensions is well illustrated with the term $ \partial _{x}v(x)$ that plays the role of the reference model, with an extension that adds an index $j$ on the variable $x$ of derivation, and with an extension that adds an index $i$ on the derivated function $v$.\ Applying these two extensions to the reference term yields the terms $\partial _{x}v_{i}(x)$ and $\partial _{x_{j}}v(x)$.
-The combination of these two extensions would be another extension that, when applied to the reference term might yield $\partial _{x_{j}}v_{i}(x)$.
+To illustrate the concept of combination of extensions, consider the input PDE of reference and the proof of reference both containing the term $\partial_{x} v(x)$, an extension that adds an index $j$ on the variable $x$ of derivation and a second extension which adds an index $i$ on the derived function $v$.
+The application of each of these two extensions to the reference term yields the terms $\partial _{x}v_{i}(x)$ and $\partial_{x_{j}}v(x)$, respectively.
+The combination of these two extensions would be another extension that, when applied to the reference term, yields $\partial _{x_{j}}v_{i}(x)$.

 In summary, there are three levels for PDEs, proofs and extensions.
 A proof can be applied to a PDE, an extension to a proof, and extensions can be combined to produce new extensions.
 Therefore, combining extensions related to several elementary features allows for building, in an incremental way, new proofs and therefore new asymptotic models.

 Although the concepts of extension and combination were introduced for the first time in~\cite{YanBel2013}, in that earlier work the combination of extensions was done by composition, not allowing for conflicts between extensions.
 A conflict between two extensions arises when they modify the same part of a proof and when the application of one of them creates new possibilities for the application of the other one.
 In that restricted framework, the combination of non conflicting extensions simply amounts to their composition.
 The complete principle of the extension-combination method was introduced in~\cite{belkhir:SYNASC:15} where a user language was defined for specifying proofs and extensions as rewriting strategies.
 We also have defined the combination on a small class of extensions.
 However, the question of the correctness of the combination formulas was left open.

 When defining a new class of strategies with an operation of combination, there are many difficulties to overcome.
 A careful attention must be payed to the choice of the constructors out of which these strategies are built up.
 There are two extreme ways to proceed.
 One way is to build the strategies by means of the most rudimentary constructors, as in~\cite{combination:2019:rudi-strategies-faillure}.
 This makes the strategies hard to use in practice due to their huge size.
 But the advantage of such rudimentary constructors is to allow one to understand the mechanisms behind the combination operation and to define it correctly.
 Even more, to proceed in this way was inevitable and justifies our work~\cite{combination:2019:rudi-strategies-faillure}.